Thodd/JMPEngine/samples/roguelike/backlog.md

 ## ideas

 * Lightsource -> Flashlight
-  * Player has a "battery" level which keeps shrinking
+  * Player has a hidden counter
+    * Random Event: after a random amount of turns, the flashlight looses power
+      * this recovers after a couple of turns
+      * spawns monsters close by
   * If the battery runs out, the visible circle is only ~3 tiles
-    * Collect batteries instead of health ?
+    * Sanity suffers?

-* Red hering items
+* Red herring items
   * seem important, but are useless
   * only 1 or 2 per game